safenetforum-community/NTracking/node-tools/README.md

-# node-tools.sh
+# node-tools

 A simple utility to provide more information on the autonomi node, without requiring Vdash or Safenode-Manager to be installed.

 ## -= Install-Windows10 / 11 =-

-The script uses Powershell, which is included by default on Windows 10 and 11 - you shouldn't need to install any other applications for the script to work.
+The script uses Powershell, which is included on Windows 10 and 11 - you shouldn't need to install any other applications for the script to work.

-If your machine has Powershell removed, you will need to install Powershell Version 5+ on the machine.

 Download the script from Github, to your downloads folder - click the link below, then in the Github Window select the `...` on upper right of screen above `history` - select `download`